 - Regulatory/legislative change

-We’re most focused interested with the last one and have added the main consideration for mitigating this risk risks below.
+We’re interested most in number 10—the main consideration from the article for mitigating risks posed by regulatory/legislative change is below.
 If you want to see all of them in more detail, click the provided link to read the full article.

 Regulatory/legislative change: leaders should view mandatory compliance as a business enabler, which can be leveraged as a competitive advantage over peers when swiftly or effectively addresses.